By Tim Lambert

 Ludo was originally an Indian game.
 It was introduced into Britain c.
 1880.
 Meanwhile archery was a popular sport for men and women.

 Reading was also popular in the 19th century.
-In 1841 Edgar Allen Poe published the first detective story The Murders In The Rue Morgue.
+In 1841 Edgar Allan Poe published the first detective story The Murders In The Rue Morgue.
 The first Sherlock Holmes story A Study in Scarlet was published in 1887 by Arthur Conan Doyle.

 Many middle class Victorians enjoyed musical evenings when they gathered around a piano and sang.